Religion and the Russian invasion of Ukraine: Russian Orthodox Church

 Patriarch Kirill of Moscow, the head of the Russian Orthodox Church (ROC), has been described by many commentators as supporting the invasion.
 In a Forgiveness Sunday sermon on 6 March, he stated that the invasion would determine "which side of God humanity will be on," saying that Western governments were attempting to destroy the separatist Donetsk People's Republic and Luhansk People's Republic for rejecting Western "so-called values," such as LGBT+ rights.

-In March 2024, the World Russian People's Council, lead by Patriarch Kirill, released a document declaring the Russian invasion of Ukraine a "Holy War".
+In March 2024, the World Russian People's Council, led by Patriarch Kirill, released a document declaring the Russian invasion of Ukraine a "Holy War".
 It said that "the entire territory of present-day Ukraine should be included in the area of Russia's exclusive influence", and claimed that Ukrainians and Belarusians are solely "sub-ethnic groups of the Russians", referencing the "triunity of the Russian people".
 According to the Centre for Eastern Studies, the document portrays the Western world as "evil" and the "main adversary", instead of Ukraine, and claims that the West has replaced Christianity with Satanism.
 In response, Ukrainian Parliament Commissioner for Human Rights Dmytro Lubinets announced an appeal to the United Nations Economic and Social Council against the World Russian People's Council for genocidal rhetoric against Ukraine.

 However, some priests in the Russian Orthodox Church have publicly opposed the invasion, with some facing arrest under the new Russian war censorship laws criminalising "discrediting" the armed forces.
 In Kazakhstan, Russian Orthodox priest Iakov Vorontsov, who was one of about 300 clergy who signed an open letter condemning the invasion of Ukraine, was forced to resign.
 Russian former priest-monk Ioann Kurmoyarov condemned the invasion and was sentenced to three years in prison for, among other things, telling Russian troops they would not go to heaven.